 In theory, this means that your cat can enjoy a safe time outdoors.
 In reality, there is always the risk that he’ll find a way to escape.

 Compromise can be tough on cats.
 They love and relish routine, and chopping and changing will confuse them.

 Advantages of Keeping a Cats Indoors Permanently

-There are undeniably several benefits to keeping your cat indoors.
+There are benefits to keeping your cat indoors.
 The most notable examples of these are as follows:

 Indoor Cats are Always in the House